Before we get into this, we want to clear something up.

 There are some, but not many.

-In the future, TikTok may change its policies, but currently (this was written May 10th, 2023), very few lawyers are allowed to run ads on their platform.
+In the future, TikTok may change its policies, but currently (this was written May 10th, 2023), very few lawyers are allowed to run ads on their platform where the ad or landing page can reference what kind of practice areas.

 If they change the policy, and begin allowing some of these legal practice areas, we will update this article.